joaoh82/grpctodo/README.md

 **TODO:**

 * Create DB/Repository Package and abstract DB action out of API layer.
 One of the reasons for this is that it would make it easier to test every component separately.
+Also because it separates responsabilities.
 * Write Tests for gRPC, RESTful and Repository
 * Implement proper logging
 * Implement proper error handling